Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-In dimension two, a unimodular fan is not a blow-up if and only if it is not the refinement of any unimodular fan at all.
-In dimension three, the fans of the previous theorem do not admit blow-downs but they still are refinements of smaller unimodular fans.
+In dimension two, a unimodular fan is a blow-up if and only if it is the refinement of another unimodular fan.
+In dimension three, the fans of the previous theorem do not admit blow-downs but they still are refinements of unimodular fans.
 Thus, one could perhaps hope that an analogue of Lemma \ref{lemma:2dim} can exist in dimension three except the refinements needed in the classification are a more complicated list than only blow-ups.
-The following examples kill this hope:
+The following examples kill this hope, in any dimension $n\geq 3$:

-\begin{theorem} In dimension three there are complete unimodular polytopal fans with arbitrarily many rays and which are not proper refinements of any other unimodular fan. \end{theorem}
+\begin{theorem} In any dimension $n\geq 3$ there are complete unimodular polytopal fans with arbitrarily many rays which are not proper refinements of any other unimodular fan. \end{theorem}